rovaughn/box/README.md

 TODO
 ----

+- Maybe rename identities to senders and contacts to receivers.
+Would keep naming schemes more consistent.
+And perhaps a sender is automatically a receiver.
 - Password from file?
 Maybe as long as /dev/tty can be hijacked.
 - Customize pwhash parameters?
 Maybe just a -sensitive option.
 - Benchmarking for more optimizations wrt speed and memory.
 E.g. mmap,